-A GC alum and friend of the art department forwarded information to me about a monument that I was not aware of, and I thought I would share: To The Struggle Against World Terrorism
+A GC alum and friend of the art department forwarded information to me about a monument that I was not aware of, and I thought I would share: To The Struggle Against World Terrorism.

 The informational website for the "911 Teardrop Memorial" as it is sometimes called, states that the sculpture was a gift from the Russian people to the United States.
 The artist, Zurab Tsereteli, designed the monument, and after being fabricated in St. Petersburg, it was erected at its site in Bayonne, NJ, and dedicated on September 11, 2006.